How to Fix Tesla Curb Rash: A DIY $20 Guide (That Actually Lasts)

 2. Will Tesla charge for curb rash on Aero wheels at the end of a lease?

-Tesla’s US Excess Wear and Use Guide is actually quite clear:
+Teslas US Excess Wear and Use Guide is really easy to understand.

 3. DIY repair vs. $200 professional mobile repair: Is it worth it?

-In the US, mobile guys (like Alloy Magic or local specialists) do a “factory-level” job, but for a lease return, it’s often overkill.
+In the United States mobile guys, like Alloy Magic or local specialists do a good job but for a lease return it is often too much.

-- DIY ($30): Best if you just want to hide the “silver” aluminum glow so the inspector doesn’t notice it from 5 feet away.
-It passes 95% of the time.
+If you want to do it yourself it will cost you, about thirty dollars.
+This is the way to go if you just want to hide the silver aluminum glow so the inspector does not notice it from five feet away.
+It works ninety five percent of the time.

 4. Can I hide curb rash with aftermarket Uberturbine-style covers?

-- The Risk: Tesla expects the car back with OEM (Original) equipment.
-If you return it with $80 Amazon hubcaps, they might charge you for “Missing Parts” (approx. $35 per original cover).
+The Risk: Tesla wants the car back with its equipment.
+If you return it with hubcaps from Amazon they might charge you for missing parts.
+This can cost $35 for each original cover.

 5. Best DIY kit to pass Tesla’s inspection.

-- Zink Wheels Curb Rash Repair Kit: It’s specifically mixed for the Tesla Aero gray.
-It includes the exact sandpaper grits you need.
+- Zink Wheels Curb Rash Repair Kit: This kit is made for the Tesla Aero gray color.
+It has the sandpaper that you need to fix the wheels.